edespino/cloudberry-site/docs/performance/use-aggre-pushdown-to-speed-up-queries.md

 (13 rows)
 ```

-From the execution plan result of the above example, you can see that before performing the HashJoin operation, Cloudberry Database first performs an aggregation operation on table `t1` based on the `id` column.
+From the execution plan result of the above example, you can see that before performing the HashJoin operation, Apache Cloudberry first performs an aggregation operation on table `t1` based on the `id` column.
 This aggregation operation does not compromise the correctness of the statement's results and is likely to reduce the amount of data entering the HashJoin, thereby improving the efficiency of the statement execution.

 ## Applicable scenarios